Myth Social anxiety is just shyness — you'll grow out of it

 Biology

 Your amygdala — the brain's threat detector — may be naturally more reactive.
 Research shows that people with social anxiety often have an amygdala that fires more strongly in response to social cues like facial expressions, especially disapproving or ambiguous ones.
 This isn't a defect — it's a variation in how your brain is wired.
 And neural pathways can be rewired.
+In some cases, people with this heightened reactivity find themselves turning to AI companions for social connection because the risk of human judgment feels unbearable.

 Early Experiences